Stobart Rail Freight: History

 During May 2008, Stobart announced that a second contract had been awarded from Tesco for the haulage of goods by rail between Grangemouth and Inverness.
 Services under this contract, which was valued at £15 million and covered a five-year period, started in September of that year.
 The Daventry – Scotland Stobart contract transferred to DB Schenker in January 2010, along with the onward daily service to Inverness, though this reverted to DRS operation in summer 2011.

 In May 2008, Stobart's chief executive Andrew Tinkler announced that the company was in the advanced stages of planning for an additional six train-based services, not counting the existing freight contracts with Tesco.
 During August 2009, it was announced that Stobart had transferred the operation of its rail operations to DB Schenker, a division of the German state owned railway company Deutsche Bahn, in the place of DRS.

 On 30 October 2009, Stobart commenced a weekly international train service, operated via DB Schenker.
 Covering a 1100 mi distance, it span from Valencia, Spain to the Ripple Lane intermodal depot in Dagenham, East London, via the Eurotunnel.
 The fully refrigerated goods service, which provided an alternative to lorries for the import of fresh Spanish salad-vegetables, was the longest train journey in Europe by a single operator at the time.

 On 4 January 2010, a freight train hauling container flats from Inverness to Mossend, hauled by DB Schenker on behalf of Stobart Rail, derailed at Carrbridge amid snowy weather, temporarily blocking the Highland Main Line.
-The accident result in no deaths, but two of the train crew were injuring.
+The accident result in no deaths, but two of the train crew were injured.

 During 2013, Stobart announced plans to develop a inland container port at Widnes, creating as many as 10,000 new jobs; by this point, its existing rail hub at Widnes currently handled five trains per day on behalf of various clients, including Matalan, Littlewoods, B&Q, Comet, and Guinness, but had capacity for as many as 12 daily deliveries by rail via the West Coast Main Line.

 During September 2018, Stobart announced the launch of a new train service hauled by DRS.
 This Stobart-branded train ran three days per week between the port of Tilbury and Daventry, as well as twice weekly between Daventry and Mossend.